pWn3d1337/Skyrim_SpellHotbar/README.md

 the individual config is only needed for specific spells, like the Master spells (reduce way to long casttime which causes problems with animations, but add cooldonw instead)

 ### Support for modded spells
-All icons and data are defined in .csv files which are read from dedicated folders, any modded skills can be added that way
+All icons and data are defined in .csv files which are read from dedicated folders, any modded skills can be added that way.
+There are default icons that will be used for unknown spells, these depend on school, rank and type of a spell.
+Destruction can check element, Restoration and Illusion if friendly or hostile, Conjuration if summon or bound weapon.

+A few spell mods already have icon packs, If you want to add more or help in assisting to create icons for popular spell mods, feel free to contact me.

 ## AI generated Icons for Spells
 All AE content is supported with an icon and spell config